CALF-Events CIC

 Advisor

-Jumoke Quadri is a seasoned education management professional with over 20 years of experience and a strong background in Accounting.
+Jumoke QUADRI is a seasoned education management professional with over 20 years of experience and a strong background in Accounting.
 As a School Business Manager, Education Consultant, and Strategist, she has led impactful, community-based initiatives across education, youth development, health inequalities, civic engagement, and NGO management.

 Renowned for her expertise, leadership, and communication skills, Jumoke works across multiple sectors, advising and mentoring emerging leaders.
 She is a member of the Institute of Administrative Management (UK), a professional mentor with the Prince’s Trust, and serves on the Advisory Board of NCVO.
 She also holds governance roles in several UK educational institutions, chairs a trust of academy schools, and has been a member of the Kiddie-Writes Forum since its inception.

 Jumoke is the CEO of Nurturing Foundations, an award-winning initiative dedicated to supporting governments and education ministries.
 The organisation empowers individuals—especially children and young people—by developing their skills, capacity, and confidence, enabling them to thrive as global citizens.
+Creative, hardworking, and purpose-driven, she is deeply committed to leadership development and nurturing the next generation.

 Advisor